What Does it Mean to Study Game Design and Development?

 Programmers must have excellent math skills and a high attention to detail.
 They must be able to locate and correct mistakes in their codes quickly and be able to deal with problems in a moment's notice.
 Since they must rely on the artists and designers for the story and visual aspects of the game, they must be able to communicate to them the limits or strengths of a particular platform in order to come to a compromise as to how much memory goes to graphics, sound, and game play.
 They should be goal-oriented and be able to work well in a team.

-Game designers create the premise and story of a game and often oversee the game's development, providing unity of vision and helping the team to stay on task.
+Game designers create the premise and story of a game and often oversee the game's development, sustaining unity of vision and helping the team to stay on task.
 Game designers write scripts for games as well as create storyboards in order to communicate to the other people working on the project exactly what the designer's intentions are for the game.

 Game designers must be open to criticism and be willing to compromise to some degree on the design of the game.
 They must respect the opinions of their team of programmers as to what the platform they are working with can and cannot do.
 So, they must be flexible, but still attempt to push the envelope in order to create an original game.